Vishusing/MERN/README.md

 The following projects are included in this repository:

-1. Project 1
+1. STACKOVERFLOW CLONE
-2. Project 2
+2. restAPI
-3. Project 3
+3. PasswordManager
    ...and so on.

 ## Installation and Setup